Circle actions and geometric quantisation: Applications I: local and semilocal computations

 \subsection{Neighbourhood of an elliptic fibre}

-Toric, or locally toric, manifolds also have a normal form for a neighbourhood of its fibres, even if they are singular; Zung \cite{Zu1} attributes this normal form to Dufour and Molino and Eliasson.
-The model is described below, as well its quantisation.
+Toric, or locally toric, manifolds also have a normal form for a neighbourhood of its fibres, even if they are singular: Zung \cite{Zu1} attributes this normal form to Dufour and Molino, and Eliasson.
+The model and its quantisation are described below.

-For $0\leq k\leq n$, let $(M=\CR^{n+k}\times\mathds{T}^{n-k},\omega=\somatorio{j=1}{n}\ud x_j\wedge\ud y_j)$, with coordinates $(x_1,\dots,x_n,y_1,\dots,y_k,\dots,y_n)$, and $F:M\to\CR^n$ be a nondegenerate integrable system of elliptic type, i.e.:
+For $0\leq k\leq n$, let $(M=\CR^{n+k}\times\mathds{T}^{n-k},\omega=\somatorio{j=1}{n}\ud x_j\wedge\ud y_j)$, with coordinates $(x_1,\dots,x_n,y_1,\dots,y_k,\dots,y_n)$, and $F:M\to\CR^n$ be a nondegenerate integrable system of elliptic type, i.e.